 Next, drag it to the top of the Item list so that it is first as shown below:

 Save the module and the page.

 Voila!
 The accordion should appear closed when you go to your site!
-Check out this example:
+Check out this screenshot:

 How it Works

 In reality, the first item of the accordion is open.
 But, it’s invisible, so the real accordion elements that you care about all look closed!

 Clicking any visible element will open it as usual.
 No one will know there’s an invisible one there!

 As a bonus, you get a line on top, which is something that I think makes it look nicer.
 If you don’t like it, you can “display:none” the entire first row (not just the text).